 The stems are not very long for tulips, averaging only 10 inches (25 cm.) tall.
 Each of the Greigii tulip bulbs will produce one stem topped by one flower.
 The foliage can also be striking, with purple stripes or markings on the leaves.

 Greigii Tulip Varieties

 Greigii tulip bulbs were introduced into Europe from Turkistan in 1872.
 Since that time, many different Greigii tulip varieties have been developed.

-A few come in unusual colors.
-‘Fur Elise,’ for example, is an elegant tulip with petals in soft shades of amber and palest yellow.
+A few come in unusual colors such as ‘Fur Elise,’ which is an elegant tulip with petals in soft shades of amber and the palest yellow.
 ‘Pinocchio’ is a Greigii tulip variety with ivory petals licked by red flames.

 Growing Greigii Tulips

 If you are ready to start growing Greigii tulips in your garden, keep your hardiness zone in mind.
-Greigii tulip bulbs do best in cooler areas, like U.S. Department of Agriculture plant hardiness zones 3 through 7.
+Greigii tulip bulbs do best in cooler areas, like USDA plant hardiness zones 3 through 7.

 When the Greigii tulip bulbs have finished flowering, you can dig out the bulbs and let them mature in a place that is warm and dry.
 Replant them in autumn.